Insanity defense: Usage

-This increased coverage gives the impression that the defense is widely used, but this is not the case.
 According to an eight-state study, the insanity defense is used in less than 1% of all court cases and, when used, has only a 26% success rate.
 Of those cases that were successful, 90% of the defendants had been previously diagnosed with mental illness.

+A study of racial disparities in the rates of insanity defense found court-appointed mental health professionals are more likely to find that Black criminal defendants are to be determined not criminally responsible as compared to similarly situated white defendants.
+Another study found sentencing disparities by both race and sex connected to mental disorder diagnoses.

 Psychiatric treatment

-Those found to have been not guilty by reason of mental disorder or insanity are generally then required to undergo psychiatric treatment in a mental institution, except in the case of temporary insanity (see below).
+Those found to have been not guilty by reason of mental disorder or insanity are generally then required to undergo psychiatric treatment in a mental institution, until the person is not a risk to public safety.

 In England and Wales, under the Criminal Procedure (Insanity and Unfitness to Plead) Act of 1991 (amended by the Domestic Violence, Crime and Victims Act, 2004 to remove the option of a guardianship order), the court can mandate a hospital order, a restriction order (where release from hospital requires the permission of the Home Secretary), a "supervision and treatment" order, or an absolute discharge.
 Unlike defendants who are found guilty of a crime, they are not institutionalized for a fixed period, but rather held in the institution until they are determined not to be a threat.
 Authorities making this decision tend to be cautious, and as a result, defendants can often be institutionalized for longer than they would have been incarcerated in prison.